 Panning is in fact, a type of balance, and it works like this: when the left side volume increases the right side volume decreases, and the other way around.
 The volume will always compensate between the left and the right side.
 This energy that increases on one side decreases on the other.

-There are producers and sound engineers that use the stereo separation in unique ways.
+There are producers and sound engineers that use stereo separation in unique ways.
 As an example, some producers keep certain instruments on the left side, while they set the others on the right side.
 This method is used in order to separate the 2 channels.

-In a mix there should be a balance between these two channels.
+In a mix, there should be a balance between these two channels.
 Imagine how it would be like if you would keep all the frequencies on the left side?
 Or how would it be if you would keep all the frequencies on the right side?

 It wouldn’t sound right at all!
-First of all you would hear the entire song in a single speaker.
+First of all, you would hear the entire song in a single speaker.
 Secondly, there wouldn’t be that effect that your ears believe that the sound is coming from multiple directions.
 There are many ways of using the panning effect, which I will list in another article.
-I want to prove you once more that stereo separation is very important.
+I want to prove to you once more that stereo separation is very important.

 Here is what an expert told me when I asked him about how should panning be made at certain frequencies: